He who thinks the Self is the slayer and he who thinks the Self is slain: neither of the two understands; the Self slays not, nor is it slain (2:19).

 The effects of Self-knowledge

 But knowing the Atman-Self is a different matter altogether.
-The attainment of Self-knowledge is not the same as working out a puzzle or figuring out a riddle.
+The attainment of self-knowledge is not the same as working out a puzzle or figuring out a riddle.
 It has a practical effect: eternal peace and freedom.
 Therefore Krishna continues:

-“Neither is this [the embodied Self] born nor does it die at any time, nor, having been, will it again come not to be.
-Birthless, eternal, perpetual, primeval, it is not slain when the body is slain” (2:20).
+Neither is the Self slain, nor yet does it die at any time, nor having been will it ever come not to be.
+Birthless, eternal, perpetual, primeval, it is not slain whenever the body is slain (2:20).

 This is the perspective that gives abiding peace to the seer.
 And further:

 In what way can he who knows this Self to be indestructible, eternal, birthless and imperishable, slay or cause to be slain?
 (2:21).